 A_to_D:

-The A_to_D subparameter is used to generate a digital state (“0”, “1”, or “X”) based on analog voltages from the SPICE, Verilog-A(MS) or VHDL-A(MS) model or from the pad/pin.
-This allows an analog signal from the external SPICE, Verilog-A(MS) or VHDL-A(MS) circuit to be read as a digital signal by the simulation tool.
+The A_to_D subparameter is used to generate a digital state (“0”, “1”, or “X”) based on analog voltages from the SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) model or from the pad/pin.
+This allows an analog signal from the external SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) circuit to be read as a digital signal by the simulation tool.

 The A_to_D subparameter is followed by six arguments: